abrr-fhyz/Cpp-Projects/README.md

 function insertX, inserts an element 'x' at a selected 'point' of the linked list.

 function erase, erases a selected element 'x' from the linked list.

+function replaceX, replaces the element 'point' with another element 'x'